-- (a) no or nominal assets; - (b) assets consisting solely of cash and cash equivalents; or - (c) assets consisting of any amount of cash and cash equivalents and nominal other assets.
+- (a) no or nominal assets; - (b) assets consisting solely of cash and cash equivalents; or

+(c) assets consisting of any amount of cash and cash equivalents and nominal other assets.

-Our balance sheet had no assets, and we had not generated operating revenue while we have been in the development phase.
-Therefore, we were a shell company until April 30, 2011 after which our new President began implementing a specific business plan on a fulltime basis.
+Our balance sheet had no assets, and we had not generated operating revenue.
+Therefore, we were a shell company until April 2011 when our new President implemented a specific business plan, as discussed below, on a full time basis.